 Maryland Commission on Climate Change’s Mitigation Working Group (MWG) Discussion Draft Recommendations for 2022

-Discussion Draft - September 29, 2022
+Discussion Draft - September 29, 2022 with Redline edits from MWG member, Arjun Makhijani

 Disclaimer: This is a compilation of discussion draft recommendations based on presentations to the MWG, suggestions from MWG members, and discussions during MWG meetings throughout 2022.
 All recommendations herein are subject to change and have not yet been approved by the MWG.